 - Spend 50% of your income on necessities

-- 20% on savings and debt repayment
+- 20% of income should be earmarked for savings and debt repayment

 Your needs, which should be 50% of your income after your tax deduction, include basic utilities, transportation, insurance, groceries, and housing.

 No more than 30% of your money should be spent on things you ‘want’.
 If your essentials pass the 50% mark, you may have to revisit your wants.
-Choose a better cell phone plan or refinance your loans.

 This is also a good time to work on getting rid of your toxic debt, such as high-interest credit cards.
 You can then save for retirement.